 Sheryl Preston, Road and Trail Running Coordinator

 Sheryl brings with her years of experience in the rowing, running and coaching communities.
-During her time in Victoria, BC, Sheryl represented Canada for seven years as part of Rowing Canada, earning silver at the 2009 World Championships and two World Cup bronze medals.
-During this time, Sheryl cross trained and competed in multiple road running series, triathlons, half Ironmans and Ironman Canada.
+Sheryl represented Canada for seven years as part of Rowing Canada, earning silver at the 2009 World Championships and two World Cup bronze medals.
+Since, she has discovered the strength and unity that running brings to communities and people after participating in over 19 marathons and ultra marathons across North America, and as a member of multiple running clubs and groups.

-Road and trail community engagement, develop road and trail AO running series and sanctioning race events.
+Road and trail community engagement, road and trail AO/OMA running series development and organization, race sanctioning and insurance, and coordinator of the annual AO Race Director Summit.

-Brant is tasked with responsibilities including, but not limited to: team staff selection, athlete selection, planning and execution of Team Ontario events.
-Brant will also be responsible for managing the development of the Athletics Ontario NCCP coach development portfolio.
+John is tasked with responsibilities including, but not limited to: team staff selection, athlete selection, planning and execution of Team Ontario events.
+John will also be responsible for managing the development of the Athletics Ontario NCCP coach development portfolio.